 In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123(R), "Share-Based Payment", which is a revision of SFAS No. 123 and supersedes APB Opinion No. 25.
 SFAS No. 123(R) requires all employee share-based awards granted after the effective date to be valued at fair value, and to be expensed over the applicable vesting period.
 Pro forma disclosure of the income statement effects of share-based payments is no longer an alternative.
 SFAS No. 123(R) is effective for all share-based awards granted on or after January 1, 2006.
 In addition, companies must recognize compensation expense related to any awards that are not fully vested as of the effective date.
 Compensation expense for the unvested employee awards will be measured based on the fair value of the awards previously calculated in developing the pro forma disclosures in accordance with the provisions of SFAS No. 123.
 The first reporting period where employee share-based compensation will be recognized is March 31, 2006.
 Share-based compensation expense in 2006 will be affected by our stock price at the time of grants are awarded, the number and structure of stock-based awards our board of directors may grant during the year, any other actions taken with respect to outstanding options, as well as a number of complex and subjective valuation assumptions.
-These valuation assumptions include, but are not limited to, the future volutility of our stock price and employee stock option exercise behaviors.
-The Company is currently evaluating the alternative methods for implementing SFAS No. 123(R) and there is sufficient uncertainty surrounding future share-based compensation actions and valuation estimates that the Company is not in a position to provide a useful estimate of the financial statement impact of SFAS No. 123(R) in 2006
+These valuation benaviors.
+The Company is currently evaluating the alternative methods for implementing SFAS No. 123(R) and there is sufficient uncertainty surrounding future share-based compensation actions and valuation estimates that the Company is not in a position to provide a useful estimate of the financial statement impact of SFAS No. 123(R) in 2006 at this time.